Encyclopedia Entry • Films Main

 Notes:

 The film was shot in 31 days at a cost of $529,000 and made MGM a profit of $415,000.
-(US)
+(Ultimate Star)

 • For her services in Paid, MGM head Louis B. Mayer gave Joan a bonus of $10,000 and wrote: "In appreciation of the co-operation and excellent services rendered by you, we take great pleasure in handing you your check made payable to your order in the amount of $10,000...this does not affect the terms of your contract dated 2 November, 1928."
-(US)
+(Ultimate Star)

 • Four other versions of Paid were released, all titled Within the Law: In 1916 (silent, with Muriel Starr in the lead role), 1917 (silent, with Alice Joyce), 1923 (silent, with Norma Talmadge), and 1939 (with Ruth Hussey).